Xinj/Heibroch.HotSwap/README.md

 and then switch the instance and spin up a new object before continuing.

 Gudmundur, let me do a demonstration next time - it's actually pretty cool.

+Next:
+Either allow for replacing, thus only having a single folder or having automatic error detection, thus falling back to the backup in case of errors.
+It's a practicality vs safety thing.